tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 On the other hand the [GitHub Guide] suggests using Bundler to install Jekyll in order to ensure the version is compatible with the one used by GitHub.
-The details of how exactly to do this are not explained though and, at this point, the exposition starts to get a bit muddy.
+The details of how exactly to do this were not explained though and, at this point, the exposition starts to get a bit muddy.

 The key to unravelling all this is that GitHub maintains and provides a special